Offer expired: new offer is still great at ≈ $639 in free travel (article updated coming soon)

-Here’s a brief overview of how each option works for the points portion.
+Here’s a brief overview of how each of the types of rewards you’ll get actually works.

-With fixed-value points, you don’t have to learn anything or make any effort (but can’t get outsized unlimited value).
+With fixed-value rewards, you don’t have to learn anything or make any effort (but can’t get outsized value or unlimited value).

-It’s extremely easy: you can simply apply the points to any travel purchase made with your card.
-Your points “erase” the purchase; it’s as simple as it gets in terms of points.
+It’s extremely easy: You can simply apply your HSBC points to any travel purchase made with your card.
+Your points “erase” the purchase; it’s as simple as it gets in terms of ways to use rewards.

-So even for those who don’t want to maximize or use as airline points, you get a net value of $675 with the welcome bonus with the HSBC World Elite Mastercard—still the best by a country mile (in Québec, it comes out to $601 total as fixed-value points).
+So even for those who don’t want to maximize or use as airline points, you’ll get a net value of $591 with the HSBC World Elite Mastercard‘s welcome bonus with the—still an amazing free welcome bonus (in Québec, it comes out to $502 total as fixed-value rewards).

 You can transfer HSBC Rewards points to 3 airline partners, but the most useful for Canadians is likely British Airways Avios, especially if you live in a major city (it’s one of the 5 essential programs for Canadians we listed in our free cheat sheet).

-- 1 one-way business-class flight from Toronto to Dublin
+- 3 one-way flights from Toronto to Dublin

-- 3 roundtrip flights from Toronto/Montreal to New York
+- 2 roundtrip flights from Calgary/Edmonton to Phoenix (almost enough)

-- 2 roundtrip flights from Calgary/Edmonton to Phoenix
+- 2 roundtrip flights from Toronto/Montreal to New York/Washington/etc.

 - 10 short-distance one-way flights in Europe

-You can obviously mix-and-match those and there are many other options (or even mix-and-match these with the simple travel credit), but that’s just to give you an idea of the potential.
+You can obviously mix-and-match those and there are many other options (or even mix-and-match these with the simple travel credit as I said), but that’s just to give you an idea of the potential.